 - a record of a physical or mental impairment that limits a major life activity; or

 - a condition regarded as being a disability by the employer

 Performing manual tasks, seeing, hearing, eating, sleeping, walking, standing, sitting, reaching, lifting, bending, speaking, breathing, learning, reading, concentrating, thinking, communicating and interacting with others.

-A reasonable accommodation is a modification of a job by an employer to enable a disabled individual to perform the job.
+A reasonable accommodation is a modification or adjustment to a job or work environment to help a disabled employee to successfully perform their job.
 Accommodations vary depending upon the needs of the disabled individual and the requirements of the business operation.

-The employer is required to reasonably accommodate the disability unless it would impose an undue hardship on the employer’s business operation.
+The employer is required to reasonably accommodate the disability unless it would impose an undue hardship on the business operation.
 Whether or not a requested accommodation would cause an undue hardship depends on the employer’s size, financial resources and the needs of the business.
-An employer is not required to lower quality or production standards to make an accommodation.
+An employer is not required to lower quality or performance standards, incur a significant expense, change the fundamental duties of a job, or tolerate misconduct to make an accommodation.

-Also, an employer is not required to provide the same accommodation that was requested.
-If more than one accommodation will work, the employer may choose which one to use.
-If more than one accommodation would work, the employer may choose the one that is less costly or least difficult.
+Also, employers are not required to provide the same accommodation that was requested.
+If more than one accommodation will work, the employer may choose one that is less costly or least difficult.

 Examples of Accommodations: